Skip to content

 Spectrograms

-Spectrograms display how the frequency content of a signal changes over time.
+The Time/Frequency dock offers Welch spectrograms, Hjorth plots, multitaper spectra, and IRASA.
+All methods display how the amplitude and frequency content of a signal changes over time (epochs).

 Spectrogram 1

-Plots can be copied to the clipboard or saved to a file.
+Plots can be copied to the clipboard or saved to a file (right-click).

-Frequency ranges are customizable.
-Here the maximum frequency is raised to 80 Hz:
+Frequency ranges are customizable via the Lower Hz and Upper Hz controls.
+Here the maximum frequency is raised to 64 Hz (Nyquist):

 Spectrogram 2